iterative/dvc.org/static/docs/command-reference/run.md

 ### Well-behaved commands

-DVC is simple to use, you only need to wrap your commands with `dvc run`, and define your dependencies and outputs.

-However, to prevent unexpected behaviors, ideally, your commands should follow some principles:
+In a sense, `dvc run` works as a special wrapper for your commands.
+To prevent unexpected behavior when DVC executes them, your commands should ideally follow these rules:

-- Read exclusively from specified dependencies.
+- Read exclusively from the specified dependencies.
-- Write exclusively to specified outputs.
+- Write exclusively to the specified outputs.
-- Completely rewrite the outputs (i.e. do not append or edit).
+- Completely rewrite outputs (i.e. do not append or edit).
-- Stop reading and writing when the command exits.
+- Stop reading and writing files when the command exits.

-To guarantee reproducibilty, your command should be [deterministic](https://en.wikipedia.org/wiki/Deterministic_algorithm) (i.e. it must produce the same results given the same inputs/dependencies).
+At the very least, to guarantee reproducibility, your command should be [deterministic](https://en.wikipedia.org/wiki/Deterministic_algorithm) (i.e. it produce the same outputs given the same inputs/dependencies).
+So avoid code that bring entropy into your data process (e.g. random numbers, time functions, hardware dependency, etc.)

-Have in mind what brings entropy to your command (e.g. random generators, time, hardware, etc.) and try to minize it (e.g. fix seeds).

 ## Options